 To prevent the spread of caltrop please be mindful and avoid moving through infested areas since the burrs ‘seed capsules’ each which may contain 100 seeds are dispersed by easily attaching to shoes, clothing, pets, tyres of vehicles and also the movement of soil.
 One caltrop plant can reportedly produce up to 4000 seeds, with each seed able to remain dormant in the soil for at least five years which makes it difficult to control across the urban landscape.

 Around the home caltrop can be found growing on areas of bare ground where there is little competition from other plants, so mulching or maintaining dense turf or native vegetation cover are useful gardening techniques.
-Hand weeding is the recommended control method to remove caltrop, by chipping or grubbing each plant to remove the tap root followed by disposal in the green waste bin.
+Hand weeding is the recommended control method to remove caltrop, by chipping or grubbing each plant to remove the tap root followed by disposal in the general (red) waste bin.
 Chemical treatment requires careful timing of application to ensure the plant has been sprayed before seed has set.
 Freezing or burying mature burrs ‘seed heads’ below a depth of 50cm have been found to destroy seed viability.